DeceptiveScorpion/minescape-resourcepack/README.md

 # minescape-resourcepack
-Resourcepack for the greatest server https://minescape.me
+Resourcepack from the server https://minescape.me